Eddie Meduza: Alcoholism and death

 According to Meduza, he developed alcoholism in the early 1980s during periods of intense touring.
 In 1981, he was convicted of drunk-driving and spent one month in prison.
 Nevertheless, he continued drinking heavily, and a year after his release, he suffered a nervous breakdown.
 In 1993 he collapsed on his way to perform at a concert and was diagnosed with ventricular hypertrophy (enlarged heart).
-He was warned by doctors that he would die if he drank again, and initially made major changes to his lifestyle, stopped drinking and started working out.
+He was warned by doctors that he would die if he drank again; he initially made major changes to his lifestyle, stopped drinking and starting to work out.
 However, in the late 1990s, suffering a worsening depression, he started drinking heavily again, and this caused his health to deteriorate further.
 On 17 January 2002, Meduza died of a heart attack at his home in Småland in southern Sweden, aged 53.
 He was cremated and his ashes scattered, in the summer of 2003, outside Rossö in Kosterfjorden, Bohuslän.
-He is survived by his wife and children.
+He was survived by his wife and children.

 Popularity in Mexico

-Meduza's song "Reaktorn läck i Barsebäck" ("The reactor leaking in Barsebäck") from the 1980 album Garagetaper has become a popular party song in Mexico, under the title "Himno a la banda".
+Meduza's song "Reaktorn läck i Barsebäck" ("The Reactor Is Leaking in Barsebäck") from the 1980 album Garagetaper has become a popular party song in Mexico, under the title "Himno a la banda".